 15. What is the tax treatment of capital gains made by a trust, and capital paid out to a beneficiary?

 Most trusts are subject to capital gains tax in a similar way to individuals.
 There is an annual exemption, which is normally half the level of the exemption for individuals (unless the beneficiary is disabled, when it is the same).
 Tax on gains in excess of the annual exemption is payable at 28% for disposals of residential property or 20% for other disposals.
-But this rate may be reduced if the trustees can claim a relief such as Entrepreneur's Relief.
+But this rate may be reduced if the trustees can claim a relief such as Business Asset Disposal Relief.
 The trustees are responsible for paying any tax liability.

 Beneficiaries are not taxed on any capital paid out to them, and cannot reclaim any of the capital gains tax the trust has paid.